mbheinen/bpa-ipf-tsp/README.md

 17. In the next window, select "RPM" package format, and click "next".
 18. In the next window, click "next" to proceed with installation.
 19. When it is all done with the installation, type "cd  /" to get back off the CD to your hard drive, and then unmount the CD by typing, "umount  /dev/cdrom", and then remove the CD.

-P.  Motif Window Manager for Running IPF Set Up User Login Accounts for Motif
+## Motif Window Manager for Running IPF Set Up User Login Accounts for Motif
 1. It is helpful to have more than one user account, each running a different Window Manager.
 For example, I set up two accounts for myself, one running the default window manager for the particular Linux Installation, and the other one to run Motif, so that I can run IPF. .....
 User Login Accounts:  jack and jackm    .... the one with the "m" is set up to use Motif Window Manager.
-06/03/01
-21
 2. When you set up a new account to run Motif Window Manager, DO NOT run "startx" in that account until after you have set up the proper start-up files in that account directory.
 When you first run "startx", a new .Xauthority file is created, along with other setup files, which are then used by the chosen window manager for that account.
 3. First, login to the new Motif user directory, (e.g. login as "jackm").
 Type "ls  -al" to get a listing of all the files, including the "hidden"files.
 In Linux and Unix, the hidden files always start with a "."
 You will find a file called ".bash_profile".... make a backup of the original version of the file by copying it to a new name:  type "cp  .bash_profile  .bash_profile_original".
 4. There are some Motif user setup files you will need to use.
 They can be found on the CD in the file "ipf-disksH.tar.gz".
 As part of the preliminary installation, you would have copied this file to the / directory of the hard drive, unzipped and untarred it.
 The files you need are named and located in these locations: